 A Mighty Girl's top picks of books, pretend play toys, science kits, and clothing celebrating doctors and nurses!

-If there's one thing that the coronavirus crisis has taught us, it's that health professionals are heroes!
-From the doctors and nurses providing care in clinics and hospitals, to the lab technicians running tests, to the researchers investigating medications and vaccines, the public has a new appreciation for medical professionals and the work that they do.
+If there's one thing that the coronavirus pandemic taught us, it's that health professionals are heroes!
+From the doctors and nurses providing care in clinics and hospitals, to the lab technicians running tests, to the researchers investigating medications and vaccines, the public developed a deeper appreciation for medical professionals and the work that they do.
 And that means that kids may be showing a new interest in medicine and the human body — both in their play and as a possible future career!

-In this blog post, we're sharing books, toys, and clothing for all ages that encourages an interest in medicine, public health, and human anatomy.
-For younger kids, we're including fun stories and pretend play toys that empower them to imagine themselves as doctors and nurses, which can also help them feel less anxious and more knowledgeable about the precautions we're putting in place to stop the spread of the coronavirus.
+In celebration of Doctors' Day, we're sharing books, toys, and clothing for all ages that encourages an interest in medicine, public health, and human anatomy.
+For younger kids, we're including fun stories and pretend play toys that empower them to imagine themselves as doctors and nurses.
 For school aged kids, tweens, and teens, we're also including some informative books and science kits that can prompt — or encourage — a love of the field.
 And since we know there are plenty of adult health care heroes in our community, we're including a few fun things to celebrate them too!

 Books About Doctors and Medicine